LPG - What is CID?

 There are three things PP is focussed on:

-- Does the model's rules match its concept?
+- Do the model's rules match its concept?

-- Is the model "good enough" that players want to use it (and thus buy it and thus keep PP in business).
+- Is the model "good enough" that players want to use it (and buy it, thus keeping PP in business)?

 The feedback they really want is stuff from real games and battle reports.
 They aren't that interested in theory and debate - they can do that themselves.
 What they can't do themselves is play several thousand games per week.